 Secluded swamp tours

 Take a break from the city and make your way to the swamplands for an outdoor adventure like no other.
 Swamp tours are great group activities that offer the opportunity to get up close and personal with Louisiana's vast wetland ecosystems.
 From kayaks to airboats, there are tons of options for seeing the swamps–browse our guide to the different types of swamp tours and choose the experience that speaks to you most.
+For a fun alternative, check out Zip NOLA, the world's first and only fully aquatic swamp zip line located just 45 minutes outside of New Orleans in LaPlace.

 Outdoor Dining in New Orleans

 The outdoors provide a natural ambiance like no other.
-Head outside for breakfast, lunch, dinner or dessert, and see why the grass is greener with al fresco dining.
+Head outside for breakfast, lunch, dinner, or dessert, and see why the grass is greener with al fresco dining.

-Reservations at a patio, courtyard or rooftop dining
+Reservations at a patio, courtyard, or rooftop dining

 Lakeside crawfish cravings